Carlos & Geri

 What are the things I'm most passionate about; most want to do?

-Creating stories by reading, watching movies and TV series.
+Consume stories by reading, watching movies and TV series.
+Now I want to create stories.

-Making things, electronics, software, machines as a hobby.
+Make things; electronics, software and machines as a hobby.

-Making movies has been a hobby since college and now digital/Youtube.
+Making movies has been a hobby since college.
+Now it's easier than ever with Youtube as distributor.

 Sharing my passions with others who are interested.

-Of course I want to combine all of the above and make some stories/videos about making stuff.
+It seems logical to combine all of the above and create some stories/videos about making stuff.
 There are hundreds of videos on Youtube about how to make things using any technology you can think of.
 But none I’ve seen do this with a narrative story, so that’s what I propose to do.
-Make a STEM video series using narrative stories to ignite the passions to create new things.
-Make a STEM video series using narrative stories to ignite the passions for creating new things.
+Make a STEM video series using narrative stories that ignite our innate passion to create new things; to give back what I received way back in the seventh grade.
+To pay-it-forward so others can discover their passion to make.

 THE ADVENTURES OF CARLOS & GERI